Trailer FAQs

 If you've started your trailer shopping recently you've likely come across these abbreviations and phrases you've never heard before which can be very confusing, so we're here to eliminate that confusion!

 The GVWR on the sticker is the legal weight limit of the trailer.
 GVWR stands for Gross Vehicle Weight Rating, and essentially means the total weight the trailer can be while it's on the road.
-The stickered GVWR is determined by the empty trailer's weight + the total weight of the cargo that it is desgined to handle.
+The stickered GVWR is determined by the empty trailer's weight + the total weight of the cargo that it is designed to handle.

 You'll find single axle trailers de-rated to 2990# from 3500# because any trailer with a GVWR over 3000lbs requires brakes in Florida.